Azure-Samples/azure-sql-db-vectorizer/README.md

 OPENAI_KEY="a12...bdf, d02...4ee"
 ```

 if the `OPENAI_KEY` is empty, the tool will try to use [DefaultAzureCredential](https://learn.microsoft.com/en-us/dotnet/api/azure.identity.defaultazurecredential?view=azure-dotnet) to authenticate against Azure OpenAI.
-The user must have the `Cognitive Services User` role assigned at the Azure OpenAI resource level in order to be able to access embedding models: [Role-based access control for Azure OpenAI in Azure AI Foundry Models](https://learn.microsoft.com/azure/ai-foundry/openai/how-to/role-based-access-control)
+The user must have the `Cognitive Services OpenAI User` role assigned at the Azure OpenAI resource level in order to be able to access embedding models: [Role-based access control for Azure OpenAI in Azure AI Foundry Models](https://learn.microsoft.com/azure/ai-foundry/openai/how-to/role-based-access-control)

 ### OPENAI_EMBEDDING_DEPLOYMENT_NAME